billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4/3d_print_files/Readme_3d.txt

-List of files in this directory
+List of foldere & files in this directory

 Project_box_template v?.stl
 Marking out and cutting template for the specified project box.
 It should be laid on top of the project box lid and used to mark the cut-out for the TFT screen & mounting holes and centre hole markings for the encoder & button locations.